The Fugitive movie caboose, walk to downtown

 Bryson City, NC, United States

-You can walk to everything in town, which is why most guests leave the car parked once they arrive.
-A car helps for the national park, Deep Creek, the Nantahala area, and Cherokee.
+Downtown is all walkable, so the car stays parked for most of the trip.
+It comes back out for the national park, Deep Creek, the Nantahala area, and Cherokee.
 Parking is on site.
+AWD or 4WD is recommended whenever snow or ice is in the forecast, as the mountain roads in the Smokies can get slick.
 Rideshare is available but limited, so plan on having your own vehicle if you want to explore beyond downtown.

 Sorry we're unable to show you the location for this property